We try to decipher the brain circuitry that makes us empathic.

 Befitting our interest in social cognition, my lab and that of Valeria Gazzola create a joint, strongly collaborative cluster of expertise on the neural basis of social cognition that we call the Social Brain Lab.

 If you are interested in applying for an internship in the Social Brain Lab please follow the instructions in this document.
+This also applies to literature thesis projects.

 The Keysers lab studies fundamental issues in social neuroscience.
 To do so, we are entirely dependent on public funding.
 We are enormously thankful to the Dutch Science Foundation (NWO) and the European Commission for being dedicated patrons of such frontier science.
 Without the Talent Scheme of NWO that has supported our work through VENI, VIDI and VICI grants, and without the European Commission that has supported us through the ERC and several Marie Skłodowska-Curie actions, we would have been unable to tackle the mysteries of our social nature.
 In addition, the Dutch Government has helped us deeply through the National Initiative for Brain and Cognition.